agrc/gis.utah.gov/_posts/2022-03-10-introducing-openstreetmap-places.md

 - It's **not** authoritative - due to the nature of crowdsourced data, we can't guarantee that it's perfect or accurate
 - It has a different license - instead of our usual [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, it carries the [ODbL 1.0](https://opendatacommons.org/licenses/odbl/summary/) license
-- It's more dynamic - it gets updated frequently, is constantly growing, and anyone can contribute to it
+- Any user can contribute to it - the data can be quickly improved and grown by OSM users

 > OpenStreetMap® is _open data_, licensed under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/) (ODbL) by the [OpenStreetMap Foundation](https://osmfoundation.org/) (OSMF).